wmjordan/Codist/README.md

 ## Jump List Shortcuts

-Jump List is a menu section that appears when you right click the Visual Studio button on the taskbar.
+Jump List is a menu section that appears when you right click the Visual Studio button on the task bar.
 It lists your recently opened solutions, projects or documents.

 From version 6.3 on, Codist can add three shortcuts to that list when you check the _Jump List Shortcuts_ option.
 Those shortcuts start Visual Studio in a special mode.